akadwa/akadwa/README.md

 - 👋 Hi, I’m Azhar.
-- 👀 I’m interested in Software and Web Development.
+- 👀 I’m interested in Software Engineering and Web Development.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently working through The Odin Project as well as App Academy Open.
-- 💞️ I’m looking to collaborate on ...
+- 📫 How to reach me:
-- 📫 How to reach me ...
+  - kadazha123@gmail.com

 <!---
 akadwa/akadwa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.